NChidambaram06/CSE237A/README.md

    - The **DIP LED** will turn green when the mouse is active and red when inactive.
    - The **SMD RGB LED** will light up when the mouse is active and a left click is performed.

----

-## Troubleshooting
-1. **Camera Not Working**:
-   - Ensure the camera module is properly connected and enabled in the Raspberry Pi settings.
-   - Run `raspi-config` to enable the camera interface.
-2. **GPIO Errors**:
-   - Check the wiring of the buttons, LEDs, and sensors.
-   - Ensure the correct GPIO pins are used in the code.
-3. **Hand Tracking Issues**:
-   - Ensure proper lighting and a clear view of the hand.
-   - Adjust the `min_detection_confidence` and `min_tracking_confidence` parameters in `cam2.py` if needed.

----

-## Future Improvements
-1. **Gesture Recognition**:
-   - Add support for more gestures (e.g., pinch to zoom, swipe).
-2. **Wireless Control**:
-   - Implement wireless communication (e.g., Bluetooth or Wi-Fi) to control the mouse remotely.
-3. **Energy Efficiency**:
-   - Optimize the code to reduce CPU usage and improve battery life (if using a portable setup).

----

-## License
-This project is open-source and available under the **MIT License**.
-Feel free to modify and distribute it as needed.

----

-## Acknowledgments
-- **MediaPipe**: For providing an excellent hand tracking solution.
-- **Raspberry Pi Foundation**: For creating an accessible and powerful platform for DIY projects.
-- **OpenCV**: For enabling real-time image processing.

----

-## Contact
-For questions or feedback, please contact:
-- **Your Name**: [Your Email]
-- **GitHub**: [Your GitHub Profile]

----

-Enjoy building and using your gesture-based mouse control system! 🎉